benzhlq/benzhlq.github.io/README.md

 > [**honeycombbot.xyz**](https://honeycombbot.xyz)

-No advanced setup required, it's incredibly easy to setup.
+No advanced setup required — it's incredibly easy to use.

 ---